Time-consistent portfolio selection with monotone mean-variance preferences: Introduction

+\emph{Secondly}, we reduce the CNEC seeking problem to solving a system of extended Hamilton-Jacobi-Bellman (HJB) equations for CNECs; see \Cref{thm: verification theorem for CNEC}.
+Due to the presence of randomness of parameters, this system contains backward stochastic partial differential equations (BSPDEs).
+We also tackle the new difficulty brought by the aforementioned law-dependent term $\lambda ( \cdot )$ in the perturbation analysis, and extend existing results represented in, e.g., \cite{Bjork-Khapko-Murgoci-2017,He-Jiang-2021,Wang-Liu-Bensoussan-Yiu-Wei-2025}, where only classical partial differential equations (PDEs) are employed.

+\emph{Thirdly}, we derive the semi-closed-form expressions of an ONEC and a CNEC in the case with deterministic parameters; see \Cref{thm: path-independent ONEC,thm: state-independent CNEC}.
+It is interesting to find that both types of Nash equilibrium controls deliver identical solutions, which are independent of random path and wealth state.
+Moreover, the solution can be expressed as the conventional time-consistent MV portfolio strategy multiplied by a time-varying factor ${\beta }_{t} \ge 1$, which decreases over time.
+This implies that although the optimal strategies under the MV, MMV, SMMV preferences coincide, their time-consistent strategies are not the same.
+We also conduct a numerical experiment to illustrate the difference among the MV, MMV, SMMV time-consistent strategies.
+It visually confirms that the SMMV equilibrium entails a larger investment amount than the MV equilibrium, and that the difference between them diminishes over time.

+\emph{Finally}, given that the parameters are constants, we show that the aforementioned state-independent CNEC is not a strong equilibrium strategy unless the interest rate is sufficiently large, while the aforementioned path-independent ONEC is necessarily a strong equilibrium strategy; see \Cref{thm: equilibrium value function and strong equilibria}.
+This interesting finding implies that the equilibrium strategies (albeit expressed in the same form) exhibit different properties depending on the definition of equilibrium.
+Notably, exploiting the derived explicit expression of SMMV preference, the validation is straightforward and more clear than using the higher-order conditions in \cite{He-Jiang-2021}.

 The rest of this paper is organized as follows.
-In \Cref{sec: Model and problem formulation}, we introduce the dynamic model and formulate our control problems.
+In \Cref{sec: Model and problem formulation}, we formulate our SMMV portfolio problems for both types of Nash equilibrium controls.
 In \Cref{sec: Characterization for ONEC,sec: Characterization for CNEC}, we characterize the open-loop and the closed-loop Nash equilibrium control, respectively.
-For deterministic parameters, the semi-closed-form solution of the both two types are derived therein.
+In \Cref{sec: closed-form solution}, we consider deterministic parameters and derive the semi-closed-form solution of the both two types.
 In \Cref{sec: Numerical example}, we provide some numerical results with constant parameters.
 In \Cref{sec: Concluding remark}, we make a brief concluding remark.